kk7nc/Text_Classification/README.rst

 Long Short-Term Memory~(LSTM) was introduced by `S. Hochreiter and J. Schmidhuber <https://www.mitpressjournals.org/doi/abs/10.1162/neco.1997.9.8.1735>`__  and developed by many research scientists.

-To deal with these problems Long Short-Term Memory (LSTM) is a special type of RNN that preserve long term dependency in a more effective way in comparison to the basic RNN.
+To deal with these problems Long Short-Term Memory (LSTM) is a special type of RNN that preserves long term dependency in a more effective way compared to the basic RNNs.
 This is particularly useful to overcome vanishing gradient problem.
 Although LSTM has a chain-like structure similar to RNN, LSTM uses multiple gates to carefully regulate the amount of information that will be allowed into each node state.
 Figure shows the basic cell of a LSTM model.